5.1 Sector overview (CRF 3)

-Detailed methodologies for emissions from the solvent and other product use sector are not provided in the revised 1996 Intergovernmental Panel on Climate Change (IPCC) guidelines (IPCC, 1996).
+Detailed methodologies for emissions from solvents and other product use are not provided in the revised 1996 Intergovernmental Panel on Climate Change (IPCC) guidelines (IPCC, 1996).
 Two basic approaches for estimating emissions – consumption and production-based estimates – are documented.
-The IPCC guidelines note that, for many applications of solvents, the end uses are too small scale, diverse and dispersed to be tracked directly.
+The IPCC guidelines note that for many applications of solvents, the end uses are too small scale, diverse and dispersed to be tracked directly.
 Therefore, emission estimates are generally based on total consumption and an assumption that once these products are sold to end users, they are applied and emissions produced relatively rapidly.
 For most surface coating and general solvent use, this approach is recommended.
 The New Zealand inventory estimates solvent emissions with a consumption-based approach.
 Activity data is obtained by an industry survey (CRL Energy, 2006) and extrapolated for the 2006 and 2007 calendar years.
 Details of emission estimates for solvent and other product use are included in the MS Excel worksheets available for download with this report from the Ministry for the Environment’s website (here).

 Degreasing and dry-cleaning